Copy & pasting text (transcription) instead of using synced subtitles

 Until now, our online SaaS service required you to upload not just a video, but also synced subtitles (in the target audience language).

-In case you were not already aware, Software as a Service (also known as SaaS) is a cloud-based service where instead of downloading software to your desktop PC or business network, you instead access an application via an internet browser.
+In case you were not already aware, Software as a Service (also known as SaaS) is a cloud-based service.
+Usually, when it comes to downloading software to your desktop PC or business network, people will use a reputable download site like Eurodownload.
+But Saas offers an alternative as you instead access an application via an internet browser.

 Access to the software usually depends on a paid subscription or recurring billing business model.